Schedule I (video game): Story

 The game opens with the player living in the desert with their uncle Nelson.
 After completing the tutorial, Nelson is arrested by the police.
 The player escapes in an RV and moves to Hyland Point.
-After Nelson calls from prison, the player's RV is blown up by rival drug dealers, who leave a note warning the player to stay out of their territory.
-After renting a motel room, the player is left to their own devices while Nelson provides guidance.
+After Nelson calls from prison, the player's RV is blown up by the Benzies, a rival cartel, who leave a note warning the player to stay out of their territory.
+After renting a motel room, the player is left to their own devices while Nelson provides guidance over a payphone.

+Once they have gained access to meth and made progress in the second region of Hyland Point, the player is contacted by the Benzies leader, Thomas, who arranges a meeting.
+He offers a truce to the player, where in exchange for the latter producing product for them every 2–3 weeks, the Benzies will refrain from attacking them and their dealers; however, this will lock the player out of the rest of the unlockable areas, which are considered Benzies territory.
+Should the player refuse to truce with the Benzies, or break the truce by failing to meet the weekly quota, the Benzies will begin frequently attacking them and their dealers.
+To progress, the player must reduce their influence in multiple regions of the city by unlocking new customers, spraying graffiti, and defeating ambushes that occur spontaneously throughout the game.
+Once the player has unlocked all regions of the city, the final mission is unlocked, in which a bomb can be created and planted below the residence of the Benzies to wipe them out.

 Release and reception

-Following its early access launch, Schedule I quickly rose to the top of Steam's sales charts, with a player count surpassing major titles like Grand Theft Auto V and Monster Hunter Wilds.
+Following its early access launch on 24 March 2025, Schedule I quickly rose to the top of Steam's sales charts, with a player count surpassing major titles like Grand Theft Auto V and Monster Hunter Wilds.

 The game received positive reviews from critics, who praised its minigame crafting system.
 Travis Northup at IGN described that the game "mashes its dark subject matter and dirty jokes with surprisingly cozy management mechanics in a way that works really well".

 On 12 May, Schedule I became unavailable on Steam in Australia.
 Initially, it was believed the game had been banned due to its content, with Australian players seeing a notice saying "This item is currently unavailable in your region".
 The developer later stated that the game was not banned, but temporarily unavailable due to content classification issues, and that they are working on resolving the issues as soon as possible.
-As of July 2025, the restriction has now been lifted, enabling Australian players to experience the game.

-Schedule I has generated an estimated $60-125 million in gross revenue within just months of release.

-The game is nominated for Best Early Access Game at the Golden Joystick Awards 2025.
+The game was nominated for Best Early Access Game and won the Breakthrough Award at the Golden Joystick Awards 2025.